 Permit Requirements for Windows and Doors

-As a window installer and licensed contractor working in the Bay Area for over two decades, the staff at AAA Windows for less is intimately familiar with the permit requirements involved with window and door installation in communities and municipalities around the region.
+As a window installer and licensed contractor working in the Bay Area for over three decades, the staff at Replacement Windows For Less is intimately familiar with the permit requirements involved with window and door installation in communities and municipalities around the region.
 Contact one of our window and doors professionals to get more detailed information about special permit restrictions or guidelines that may apply to your area.

 The following is an example of window permit requirements that apply to homeowners in Daly City:

 - The installation or replacement of a window or windows requires a permit and inspection.
 This includes retrofit windows in existing frames.

 - City issues window permits to the person doing the work.
 A homeowner who is capable of doing the work can obtain them, or they are issued to a California licensed contractor with a current Daly City business license.

 Windows may be replaced in kind in bedrooms provided:

 - The existing window/s met egress requirements of the code in effect at time the building was built.